Vishalk70/EmpManagementSystem/README.md

+# Employee Management System
+I have created an employee management system using fontend framework React and tailwind css.
+It is a project all about to manage employees with their assigned tasks. we've fetch data which are store in local storage.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.